DimensionDataResearch/packer-plugins-ddcloud/docs/plugins/builders/customerimage.md

 Set this to `true` if you're running packer from inside the MCP 2.0 network domain where the image will be created.
 * `client_ip` (Optional) is your client machine's public (external) IP address.
 Required if `use_private_ipv4` is not set.
-* `initial_admin_password` (Optional) The administrator password to use when deploying the server from which the image will be created.
+* `initial_admin_password` (Required unless image does not require) The administrator password to use when deploying the server from which the image will be created.

 ## Sample configurations